-If the arbitrator is not the QCA, as would be the case under clause 7.2(d)(ii) or (iii), that arbitrator will be required to have regard to factors specified in clause 7.2(e) in the 2017 SAA and in the QCA's required amendments to the 2019 DAU SAA:
+If the arbitrator is not the QCA, as would be the case under clause 7.2(d)(ii) or (iii), that arbitrator will be required to have regard to factors specified in clause 7.2(e) in the 2017 and 2021 SAAs:

-- (e) If a matter is referred to arbitration under clause 7.2(d)(ii) or clause 7.2(d)(iii), then the arbitrator must have regard to the following matters: - (i) an appropriate asset valuation of the Terminal and the relevant Terminal Component; - (ii) an appropriate rate of return for DBIM; - (iii) the terms of this Agreement; - (iv) the expected future tonnages of Coal anticipated to be Handled through the Terminal and the relevant Terminal Component; - (v) any other matter agreed to by the User and DBIM and notified by them in writing to the arbitrator; - (vi) any other matter which is submitted by either the User or DBIM and accepted by the arbitrator as being relevant; and - (vii) the then current approach of the QCA in respect of appropriate charges for services comparable to the Services (with the intent that the arbitration should produce an outcome similar to that which might have been expected had the QCA determined it).
+- (e) If a matter is referred to arbitration under clause 7.2(d)(ii) or clause 7.2(d)(iii), then the arbitrator must have regard to the following matters: - (i) an appropriate asset valuation of the Terminal and the relevant Terminal Component; - (ii) an appropriate rate of return for DBIM; - (iii) the terms of this Agreement;

+(iv) the expected future tonnages of Coal anticipated to be Handled through the Terminal and the relevant Terminal Component;

+(v) any other matter agreed to by the User and DBIM and notified by them in writing to the arbitrator;

+(vi) any other matter which is submitted by either the User or DBIM and accepted by the arbitrator as being relevant; and

+(vii) the then current approach of the QCA in respect of appropriate charges for services comparable to the Services (with the intent that the arbitration should produce an outcome similar to that which might have been expected had the QCA determined it).

 2.2.3 Example 2: General dispute resolution (cl.
-15 in the 2017 SAA and 2019 DAU SAA)
+15 in the 2017 and 2021 SAAs)

-Clause 15 of both the 2017 SAA and 2019 DAU SAA contains a general dispute resolution clause for disputes arising under the access agreements.
-Clause 15 of the 2019 DAU SAA is similar in drafting to clause 15 of the 2017 SAA.
+Clause 15 of both the 2017 and 2021 SAAs contains general dispute resolution provisions for disputes arising under the access agreements.